DevPika/devpika.github.io/_projects/05-ozchi-sdc.md

 permalink: /projects/ozchi-sdc/
 ---

+**Update** (Oct.
+28,  2019): Our team, Team Outeraction, has been specially mentioned as being among the top 5 out of all the teams participating internationally, after three tough rounds of expert panel reviews!
+This year's edition had attracted very high quality submissions, compared to the previous years.
+Stay tuned for further details!

 I participated in the OzCHI 2019 Student Design Challenge as part of Team Outeraction.
 We came up with a system to build and maintain social capital during adverse events, with specific consideration of Mumbai floods.
 We had a whole of 24 hours to develop the brainstorm on the provided brief and present our solution with a short video, paper and blog showing our process.
 I took up the responsibility of writing the paper.
 It was a great learning experience!

 {% include video id="JCNMmIsBrO8" provider="youtube" %}